elenaDulys/resume/resume.md

     *Data Scientist*, 2016 - present (Boulder, CO)

-    Scientific, algorithmic, and product design and analytics in the arena of energy, marketing, and e-commerce.
+    Scientific, algorithmic, product design, and analytics in the arena of energy, marketing, and e-commerce.

     - design randomized control trials
     - analyze behavioral energy programs using statistical methods